njerig/personal-website/about.md

 title: About
 layout: about
 ---
 Hi, I'm Njeri Gachoka.
+I'm a 21-year-old budding computer scientist-engineer interested in research about and prototyping of new computing systems.
+I especially enjoy working on browsers, operating systems, and AR/VR.

-I study computer science and physics at [MIT](//mit.edu).
+I previously studied computer science at MIT.

 Here's where you can find me **elsewhere on the web**.